radiovisual/just-numbers/readme.md

 **avoid values** like `{onNull: undefined}`, `{onNull: null}`, or `{onNull: 0}`.
 Instead, just use the default behaviors (which returns undefined) or the [zeroOnEmpty](https://github.com/radiovisual/just-numbers#zeroonempty) option.

+## Notes

+- If you supply a number to just-numbers, it will simply return that number...because numbers are *just numbers* :smiley:.

 ## License